nasifimtiazohi/Coverity-Data-Analysis/memory/report.md

 |      415 | Double Free                                                             | 2 (0.9%)                    |

-#### How many Linux CVEs were identified by Coverity when the vulnerability was first introduced in the code?
+#### How many Linux CVEs were identified by a static analysis tool when the vulnerability was first introduced in the code?

 For this question,
 we focus on only Linux product.